Henrik Lehm: Coaching career

-In January 2020 he was appointed as the Ghana Premier League Club Inter allies manager, and with them he achieved Ghana premier league coach of the month award in February.
+In January 2020 he was appointed as the Ghana Premier League Club Inter Allies manager, and with them he achieved Ghana premier league coach of the month award in February.
+His stay in Ghana was interrupted by the COVID-19 pandemic.

 In June 2021 he was named new manager of the women's team of MSV Duisburg.
+He departed MSV Duisburg in March 2022.
+Later in 2022 he became a coach in Odense Kammeraternes Sportsklub.